 Expenses include rent, utilities, insurance, training, marketing, support staff salaries, recruitment, and brokerage software.
 This adds up to potentially tens of thousands of dollars per month.

 An agent, meanwhile, has far fewer monthly expenses.
 It usually is just desk fees (if there are any) and lead generation, marketing, and other miscellaneous operating expenses.

 Considering starting your own brokerage?
 Start with our own Sean Moudry’s thoughtful article on things he wishes he’d known before starting his brokerage.

 We also have plenty of broker resources to help you:

 - How to start a brokerage without going broke

 Bringing It All Together

-Both real estate brokers and real estate agents play critical roles in the real estate industry.
+Both real estate brokers and real estate agents play critical roles in the industry.
 Are you a broker?
-Tell us what is critical to the success of your brokerage.
+Tell us what is crucial to the success of your brokerage.